|(a) The words and terms detailed in this section, shall

 line of the windshield of a motor vehicle provided the total visible

-light transmission is not reduced by a value of 5%.
-Vehicles equipped
+light transmission is not reduced by 5%.
+Vehicles equipped with sunscreening

-with sunscreening devices under this medical exception shall not be
+devices under this medical exception shall not be operated on any

-operated on any highway unless, while being so operated, the driver
+highway unless, while being so operated, the driver or an occupant

-(B) states that, in the physician's or optometrist's
+(B) state that, in the physician's or optometrist's

 professional opinion, the equipping of the vehicle with sunscreening

-devices is necessary to safeguard the health of the person seeking
+devices is necessary to safeguard the health of the driver or occupant

 (f) Manufacturer and installer requirements.